Soy

 soy

-As a responsible UK retailer, we recognise the environmental challenges linked to soy production, including deforestation and biodiversity loss.
-While soy remains a key source of protein for animal feed, scalable alternatives are not yet widely available.
-That’s why we are actively exploring innovative solutions and collaborating with industry partners to drive progress toward more sustainable soy production and alternative feed systems.
+As a responsible UK retailer, we recognise these environmental challenges linked to soy production.
+While soy remains essential for animal feed, scalable alternatives are not yet available.
+That’s why we’re working with industry partners to source sustainable soy and exploring innovative feed solutions.
 We aim to reduce our impact on nature and are committed to sourcing sustainable soy in a way that protects forests, respects local communities, and supports sustainable farming practices.

 Our Commitment